ROCm/rdc/docs/how-to/integration.rst

 Grafana Plugin
 ==============

 Grafana is a common monitoring stack used for storing and visualizing time series data.
 Prometheus acts as the storage backend, and Grafana is used as the interface for analysis and visualization.
-Grafana has a plethora of visualization options and can be integrated with Prometheus for the RDC tool's dashboard.
+Grafana has a plethora of visualization options and can be integrated with Prometheus for RDC's dashboard.

 Grafana Plugin Installation